Depot Hill Multiple Use Area

 - Great Swamp Wildlife Management Area

-- Gas, food and other supplies, dining opportunities and lodging may be found in the nearby communities of Pawling, Hopewell Junction, Wingdale, and Poughquag.
+Lodging and dining opportunities as well as gas, food and other supplies may be found in the nearby communities of Pawling, Hopewell Junction, Wingdale, and Poughquag.

 Dutchess County Tourism (leaves DEC website) can provide information about other recreation, attractions and amenities in this area.